fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/setup/authenticate.md

 enableToc: true
 redirectFrom:
   - /developer-portal/fast-api-reference-authentication/
+  - /developer-portal/for-developers/custom-integration/resources/authentication/
 ---

 # Setup Step 1: All Things Authentication

 ## Onboarding Overview of Terms

+Fast's Custom Integration is intended for merchants who have custom-built their own eCommerce site and want to use Fast Checkout to eliminate the friction during the checkout experience for their users and reduce cart abandonment.

+Custom Integrations with Fast require some development work to properly ingest calls from Fast for new orders or updates, as well as occasional calls to Fast for things like refunds.
 Authentication will be a part of everything!
-Before we can get started we need to go over a few terms:
+Technical integration steps and key term definitions can be found below.

 ### Merchant API URL